alphagov/govuk-design-system/src/components/cookie-banner/index.md

 Position the cookie banner after the opening `<body>` tag and before the ’skip to main content‘ link.
 If you're using the Nunjucks page template, use the `bodyStart` block.

 <strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Do not change the padding or margins of buttons and links within the cookie banner.
-This is to make sure target sizes are big enough for activating with a mouse, touch or other input method.
-This is related to WCAG 2.2 success criterion [2.5.8 Target Size (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html).
+This is to make sure there’s adequate space for the user to interact with the buttons and links.
+This relates to WCAG 2.2 success criterion [2.5.8 Target Size (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html).

 ### Option 1: If you’re only using essential cookies